medic/cht-postgres/README.md

 ### Writing Tests

 Tests are written using the [pgTAP](https://pgtap.org/) library.
-The pgTAP documentation can be dound [here](https://pgtap.org/).
+The pgTAP documentation can be found [here](https://pgtap.org/).
 If you need to add another test just add it to the `tests.sql` file.

 ### Running Tests